andrey-mokhov/graphql-php/docs/en/spiral/argument.md

         <td valign="top"><code>bool</code></td>
         <td valign="top">
             Should return <code>true</code> if the argument has a default value.
-For determining default values ​​should implement the interface <code>DefaultValueAwareInterface</code>
+For determining default values should implement the interface <code>DefaultValueAwareInterface</code>
             (see <a href="#default-value-aware-interface">below</a>).
         </td>
     </tr>